 But what are they teaching us these days?
 Are they teaching the right things?
 Do we need them?
 Should we be funding them?

 What do universities teach?
 Well, that depends on where you go.
-Some schools emphasize the sciences, and some emphasize humanities.
+Some schools emphasize the sciences, and some emphasize the humanities.
 While there are some common themes, no school teaches the same thing.

 The truth is, there are no set answers to this question.
 It all comes down to what you’re looking to achieve and what you value.